Nugent (album)

-Nugent is the seventh studio album by American hard rock musician Ted Nugent.
-The album was released in August 1982 by Atlantic Records.
+Nugent is the seventh studio album by the American hard rock musician Ted Nugent.
+It was released in 1982 by Atlantic Records.

 Reception

 John Franck of AllMusic was dismissive of Nugent, commenting that although the record had "a strong start", things "quickly deteriorate[d]", describing the rest of the album as "mediocre [...] to the just plain awful."

 Track listing

 All songs written and arranged by Ted Nugent.